Lana0203/Excel-BikePurchase-Project_2024-03-30/README.md

 B. Middle Age - for people who are 40-64 y.o.
 C. Elderly - for people who are 65 and above.

-## Analyzing the data and creating pivot tables for different trends:
+## II.
+Analyzing the data and creating pivot tables for different trends: